 All investments managed by a.s.r. vermogensbeheer are screened using our Socially Responsible Investment (SRI) policy (see www.asrnederland.nl) for social and environmental aspects and management criteria, etc. Countries and companies that do not meet the requirements are excluded.
-These include producers of controversial or conventional weapons and tobacco, the gambling industry and companies that derive most of their profits from the extraction of coal, tar sands and oil shale, the production of coal-fired electricity and nuclear energy.
+These include producers of weapons, tobacco and thermal coal, the gambling industry and companies that derive most of their profits from unconventional oil and gas and nuclear energy.
 In addition, a.s.r. assesses companies on their compliance with international agreements such as the OECD guidelines and UN guidelines such as the Global Compact. a.s.r. pursues a strict exclusion policy for countries who do not respect the democratic freedoms or those countries with a poor score regarding corruption and environmental management.